22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-spei.en.md

 To be able to receive payments, you need to add a form in the frontend that securely captures the payer's information.

-If you already have a development that includes your own payment form, make sure to include **SPEI Transfer** among the payment options you want to offer, as indicated below, and continue to the next step.
+If you already have a development that includes your own payment form, make sure to include SPEI Transfer among the payment options you want to offer, as indicated below, and continue to the [Submit payment step]().

-> RED_MESSAGE
->
-> When setting up payments with boleto bancário, it is mandatory that the `zip_code`, `street_name`, `street_number`, `neighborhood`,` city` and `state` fields are present in the payment form, and that the buyer fill them out correctly.
-If you have already made a configuration without these fields in it, you must update it to make sure your payments get processed correctly.

-If you do not have a payment form, add the form below to your project, including the identifier for boleto bancário among the payment methods to be offered.
+If you do not have a payment form, add the one below to your project, including the identifier for SPEI Transfer among the payment methods to be offered.

 | Payment method | `payment_method_id`|
 |:---:|:---:|